d3/d3-plugins/d3/data.graph/README.md

   ]);
 ```

-To a list of links:
+To a list of links

 ```js
   graph.links();